 Did you know that a cat's sense of smell is about 14 times stronger than a human's?
 That's because the total capacity of the cat's nasal organ is comparatively larger than that of a human.
-It could be said that a cat's nose is its most important organ.
+It could be said that a cat's nose is its most important sensory organ.

 Cats depend on their sense of smell for their very survival.
 A cat uses scent to sniff out food, mates, and enemies, and to identify the limits of the territories they have previously marked.
 The world of a cat is comprised of the world of scents and odors.

 Sniffing for Food

 Right after birth, the blind kitten will use its sense of smell to locate its mother and to latch onto a teat.
 From then on, a cat's sense of smell will always lead it to food, yet sometimes in unlikely places.
 A cat will search high and low, in high tree branches as well as your kitchen cabinets, for the next morsel.

 Because taste is so closely associated with smell, any cat with an active upper respiratory infection or even the aging cat with a reduced sense of smell may go "off" their food.
-You can help a cat like this by warming its food slightly to increase and enhance the odor and restimulate an appetite.
+You can help a cat like this by warming its food slightly to increase and enhance the odor and stimulate its appetite.

 Locating a Mate